 By categorizing energy poverty according to some features of the households and individuals, we bring new evidence to statements made in previous studies that energy poverty is a contextual issue interlinked with other deprivation conditions.
 To understand how conditions of energy poverty are more often observed under certain circumstances, we identified the most vulnerable groups according to different geographical, infrastructure, and social characteristics, which could be very helpful for the design and targeting of new policies.

 The variables observed were chosen considering existing literature on energy poverty and minimum requirements for decent living [1,83].
 Data from POF [78] provide information about households’ characteristics and their surrounding infrastructure situation.
-House conditions contain information regarding natural lighting and reduced living spaces, while house structure is related to the presence of roof leakages, humidity, and deteriorated materials.
+POF data on dwellings conditions not only contain information regarding natural lighting and reduced living spaces, but also show the presence of roof leakages, humidity, and deteriorated materials.
 As for the surrounding infrastructure, data provides information about the existence of paved streets, potable water supply and sanitization.
 We acknowledge the presence of other dimensions that may influence the severity and consequences of energy poverty, such as geography [84] and urban planning [13], but we do not consider them here.

-The data shows that the overall living conditions of energy-poor households are significantly worse than non-poor, regarding both the house attributes and the general surrounding situation (Figure 6).
-Also, there is a lack of surrounding public infrastructure in Brazilian rural areas – the gap between rural and urban areas regarding access to paved streets, water supply and sewage is much larger than the difference between other house attributes (household conditions and infrastructure).
-The lack of essential infrastructure can be correlated to the higher incidence of deprivation in physical energy access, while house characteristics indicates family monetary constraints, and probably related to Affordability deprivation.
-As stated in previous studies, there is a correlation between the living conditions and energy poverty situation[85,86].
-The household’s condition can be used as a dimension to obtain energy poverty of a country [44], as it can be related to the building’s energy efficiency, especially for indoor thermal comfort related issues[87,88].
-Also, household overall living conditions can be correlated with monetary poverty conditions, that also is a cause for energy poverty[89,90].
+Previous studies highlight a correlation between living conditions and energy poverty [85,86].
+A household’s condition can be used as a dimension to obtain energy poverty of a country [44], as it can be related to the building’s energy efficiency, especially for indoor thermal comfort related issues [87,88].
+Households overall living conditions can be correlated with monetary poverty conditions, which is also a cause for energy poverty [89,90].
+Our data show that the overall living conditions of energy-poor households are significantly worse than non-poor ones, regarding both the house attributes and the general surrounding situation (Figure 6).
+Moreover, there is a lack of surrounding public infrastructure in Brazilian rural areas – the gap between rural and urban areas regarding access to paved streets, water supply and sewage is much larger than the gap observed in other house’s attributes (household conditions and infrastructure).
+The lack of essential infrastructure can be correlated to the higher incidence of deprivation in physical energy access, while house characteristics approximate family’s wealth conditions and therefore relate to Affordability deprivation. v